Four Steps to a Happier Life

 Cami followed her friend's advice and it started a movement that's mobilized tens of thousands of people doing good around the globe.
 By giving to others, you feel better about yourself.
 Giving 29 gifts in 29 days forces you to reach out to the people around you and lessens feelings of isolation and loneliness.
 As you make other people happy, those emotions come back to you.

 Ask your doctor to prescribe a placebo.
 You read that right.
 You should knowingly ask your doctor to give you a pill for your depression that has no clinical value.
 It may seem a little crazy, but a groundbreaking study done by Harvard Medical School in 2010 proves it can work.
-In the study, researchers prescribed a placebo for patients with irritable bowl syndrome, a chronic condition that isn't life threatening and doesn't typically respond well to medication.
+In the study, researchers prescribed a placebo for patients with irritable bowel syndrome, a chronic condition that isn't life-threatening and doesn't typically respond well to medication.

 Once you start feeling better, keep the good times rolling and get your body moving.
 Walk, skate, ride a bike, jump rope or skip down the street for 15 minutes.
 After a few weeks, you create a "positive feedback loop."
 The exercise pumps up your mood, your body gets stronger and people around you start noticing and complimenting how you've changed.
 Everyone wins as you become a happier, healthier person.